centrahq/api-documentation/user/pages/03.guides/02.erp-integration/docs.md

 [notice-box=info]This guide can be followed to integrate an accounting/bookkeeping system instead of an ERP system.
 In that case, skip the steps that are not applicable to the simpler system.[/notice-box]

-For more details on SOAP API, see [SOAP API reference](/api-references/soap-integration-api/api-reference).

 ## SOAP API introduction

-All operations and XML structures of the API are documented as an WSDL definition: [https://docs.centra.com/soap/index.php](https://docs.centra.com/soap/index.php)
+All operations and XML structures of the API are documented in [SOAP API reference](/api-references/soap-integration-api/api-reference).

 ### ID Conversion Table